amhaziz/open5gs-clab1/README.md

-# Open5GS: 4G and 5G LAB deployment using Containerlab
+# Open5GS: 4G and 5G LAB deployment using Containerlab (Case: multiple bridges)

 This lab represents a 4G and a 5G Setup built using the following tools: